2022-present. Core Scientist, The Roslin Institute, University of Edinburgh.

-2017–present.
-UKRI Innovation Fellow, Institute of Health and Wellbeing, University of Glasgow.
+2017–2021.
+UKRI Innovation Fellow, Institute of Health and Wellbeing/Institute of Biodiversity, Animal Health and Comparative Medicine, University of Glasgow.

 Project: Using a comparative One Health approach to investigate the structural basis of antigenic variation among human and avian influenza viruses.